vendia/blog/pages/product.md

           **Enterprise-grade, as a service**

-          Ensure high throughput, low latency, fault tolerance, and disaster recovery across all your real-time data sharing – all with zero ops footprint.
+          Ensure high throughput, low latency, fault tolerance, and disaster recovery across all your real-time data sharing partnerships — all with a zero ops footprint.
   - type: MediaWithText
     mediaPosition: right
     text: >-